FleekHQ/fleek-docs/docs/index.md

 `https://ipfs.fleek.co/ipfs/HASH`

-You can easily download IPFS files from the gateway using [getFileFromHash](/storage/fleek-storage-js/#getfilefromhash) command of [Fleek Storage Js](/storage/fleek-storage-js).
+Also, you can easily download files from the gateway using the [getFileFromHash](/storage/fleek-storage-js/#getfilefromhash) command of [Fleek Storage Js](/storage/fleek-storage-js).

 ## Other Resources